alexjoffroy/laravel-localization/README.md

 GET /fr/a-propos # Displays the about page in french
 ```

-You can still continue to use core features such as testing, route caching, lang files, ...
+You can still continue to use Laravel core features such as testing, route caching, lang files, ...

 ## Table of content
 - [Installation](#installation)